ayjays132/PhillOS/README.md

 Most modern browsers support these APIs, but they may require an HTTPS context and user permission.
 If voice features are unavailable, the microphone button will have no effect.

+## Theme Switching

+PhillOS now includes a simple theme system with **light** and **dark** modes.
+The current theme is saved to `localStorage` so your preference persists across sessions.
+Components automatically adapt their colors based on this setting.

+To toggle the theme, call the `useTheme` hook anywhere in the app or add a small switch component that invokes `toggleTheme()` from the context.

 ## Getting Started

 1.  **Prerequisites**: